Clare came to Thinkaction Merton after finding out about the service from a local support group, Focus for One.

-Clare spoke to Hannah at Thinkaction for a number of talking therapy sessions on the phone.
+Clare spoke to Hannah at Thinkaction and had a number of talking therapy sessions on the phone.

-Through their sessions on the phone, Hannah and Clare found a common ground talking about photography.
+Through their sessions on the phone, Hannah and Clare found common ground talking about photography.
 This was something Clare had wanted to do a long time ago but had never had the opportunity to pursue.
-Hannah discussed with Clare that a balance of activities can help reduce depression.
-After the third or fourth session, Clare realised that she wanted to take up photography again.
-She joined a photography club and finds photography, ‘relaxing, almost meditative.”
+Hannah told Clare that a balance of activities can help reduce depression.
+After the third or fourth session, Clare joined a photography club.

-“It was something I would always like to do but I’ve never had time to do it.
-From that, I’m really eager to go forward even now.
-And it is something that does get me outside on a down day.
-Before Hannah and I mentioned it, on the really bad days I couldn’t see the point of even stepping out the door, let alone taking pictures.”
+Photography is something that gets me outside on a down day.
+Before Hannah suggested it, on the really bad days I couldn’t see the point of even stepping outside the door, let alone taking pictures.

-Hannah also helped Clare focus on small achievements, like housework to help her get through the day if she couldn’t leave the house.
-This is a Cognitive Behavioral Therapy tool known as Behavioral Activation.
-Overtime a person gradually builds up their activity levels to regain motivation and increase energy levels which are often affected when someone is suffering from depression.
+Hannah also helped Clare focus on small achievements, like doing the housework to help her get through the day if she couldn’t leave the house.
+This is a cognitive behavioral therapy tool known as ‘behavioural activation’.
+Over time, a person gradually builds up their activity levels to regain motivation and increase energy levels which are often depleted during depression.

-After working together to find ways she could cope, Clare also found the Five Minute Rule (a tool to help you start tasks) very useful.
+Clare also found the ‘five minute rule’ (a tool to help you start tasks) very useful.

-Although she was nervous about the sessions ending, Clare felt she had developed enough tools and self-care techniques to tackle her illness on her own.
-She has stayed with the Focus for One group to keep a steady presence in her week and she continues to develop her photography practice.
+Although she was nervous about the sessions ending, Clare felt she had developed enough tools and self-care techniques to tackle her illness on her own and she continues to develop her photography practice.